HLTH 5005 - Introduction to Health and Wellness Education Profession (5 credits)

 Students in this course examine the theories and concepts underpinning contemporary emergency management and how to understand the phenomena of natural and human-caused disasters.
 Students examine the historical context of emergency management, the general process of risk assessment, the emergency management cycle, communications within emergency management and crisis planning, and the general policy and legal framework surrounding the process of emergency management in the United States with a focus on the National Incident Management System (NIMS).
 Case studies of major catastrophes are used to explore contemporary and practical hazard management.
 Students can complete the FEMA Emergency Management Institute courses IS-100.b - Introduction to Incident Command System and either IS-800.b - National Response Framework: An Introduction or IS700.a - National Incident Management System as part of this course.
 Nationally recognized certificates are awarded for successful completion of FEMA courses.

-HLTH 6110 - Exploring Health Education in the 21st Century* (5 credits)
+HLTH 6110 - Health and Wellness Education Competency Based Practice* (5 credits)

 What does it mean to be a health educator in the 21st century?
 Students in this foundation course explore the field of health education: historical milestones, current issues, and future opportunities and challenges.
 They examine settings for practice, professional competencies, interprofessional collaborations, credentialing, professional organizations, use of technology, and ethical issues pertaining to health education.
 Students analyze current issues in the field by reviewing scholarly publications and research pertaining to health education practice.
 Course assignments include an introduction to commonly used health education theories and models, and students have the opportunity to develop a philosophy statement for health education practice in the new millennium.